 - what coincidence measurements are and how they are used in PET

 Link to CERN physics: CERN's expertise focuses on particle accelerators, detectors and computing.
 However, many important diagnostic and therapeutic techniques have been developed from fundamental research results.
 One example of medical applications of particle physics is Positron-Emission-Tomography.

 Availability: Can be included in the S'Cool LAB Days at CERN itinerary.

 Minimum age: 17

 Recommended age: 17-19

-Safety note: Due to the use of radioactive sources (74 kBq Na-22), pregnant women and students younger than 16 are not allowed to take part in this experiment.
+Safety note: Due to the use of radioactive sources (74 kBq Na-22), pregnant women and students younger than the minimum age specified above are not allowed to take part in this experiment.